 While an entrant should fairly represent themselves and their skills to the judges, it is part of the Awards Programme ethos that it is a learning experience.
 So if you feel you are weak in some areas and need to up-skill, then you are free to seek out resources to help you with this.

 We can!
-If you have a look in the Category section you will find a video ‘The Awards Journey’ which gives you an idea of what judging entails.
+Have a look at the Category section for an idea of what judging entails.
 There is also other information including an outline of the Judging Criteria.

-The time allowed for on farm judging is 2 hours in the Share Farmer of the Year category and 1½ hours in the Dairy Manager of the Year category.
-There is not a 'one size fits all' as to how to give a presentation to the judges.
+Our Category pages outline in further detail how your regional judging will work.
+There is no 'one size fits all' as to how to give a presentation to the judges.
 It is up to each entrant to determine how best to cover off the judging criteria while at the same time allowing the judges to see the real you.
 Your allocation of time per topic is completely up to you.
 Many of our entrants find their confidence builds and their presentations improve each year they enter.

 DairyBase is a financial measure used in the Share Farmer of the Year category and more information can be found on the DairyBase website - dairybase.co.nz